Dil (1990 film): Soundtrack

 The lyrics of all songs were written by Sameer, and the music was composed by Anand-Milind.
 The song "O Priyaa Priyaa" was originally composed by Ilaiyaraaja, and originally sung by Chithra & S. P. Balasubrahmanyam in the Telugu film Geethanjali.

-The film's soundtrack album sold 5million cassettes, making it one of the best-selling Bollywood music albums at the time, along with Maine Pyar Kiya (1989).
+Vocals for Khan and Dixit were performed by their then-frequent collaborators, Udit Narayan and Anuradha Paudwal in five and four songs, respectively.
+Sadhana Sargam lent her voice for the other two songs.

+The Song "Mujhe Neend Na Aaye" was also recorded by Alka Yagnik, which was likely scrapped and replaced with Anuradha Paudwal.
+However, it has surfaced online.

+The soundtrack was very popular.
+According to the Indian trade website Box Office India, with around 2,000,000 units sold, the soundtrack became the fourth highest-grossing album of the year.

 Awards and nominations

-At the 36th Filmfare Awards the film won one award out of eight nominations.
+At the 36th Filmfare Awards, the film won one award out of eight nominations.